Netherlands Student Visa

 Language requirement to study in Netherlands

-Study programs are available in English are available for postgraduate and PhD courses.
+Study programs are available in English for postgraduate and PhD courses.
 More than 90% of inhabitants here speak the English language.
-A minimum level of English language proficiency is required.
+A minimum level of English language proficiency is required to study here.
 The test scores accepted by universities in Netherlands:

 Student accommodation and living costs